 Next Registration Sequence Identifier:

 This section displays the next registration sequence number available for compound registration.
-This number may not be edited by the vault administrators, but it may be reset by CDD support.
+This number may be edited by the vault administrators.
+To change the Molecule ID prefix used within a CDD Vault, the Vault Administrator can:

 Registration System Settings: